pozytywnie/django-javascript-settings/README.rst

 Package
 _______

-javascript-configuration can be installet as normal Python package.
+javascript-configuration can be installed as a normal Python package.

 Example instalation for pip::